LamaDiLuce/polaris-opencore/Documentation/COMMS-PROTOCOL.md

 ## Specification v.1.5

 ### History
-- v1.0   2020-06-28  AnFive
-- v1.1   2020-07-02  AnFive / Nuntis
-- v1.2   2020-07-03  Nuntis, added B?
+- v1.6   202106-14  Nuntis, added sound list commands
-- v1.3   2020-08-13  Nuntis, added W & L for swing power clash, and DEBUG mode
+- v1.5   202012-16  Nuntis,
+  Converted to markdown & added to repository, moced all 'proposed' not implemented commands to end of document
 - v1.4   2020-08-30  Nuntis,
   added LIST? to get a listing of files, ERASE to erase flash memory, changed r read to RD and WR for writing a file,  space management functions FREE?, SIZE?, USED?
   Split Table/Commands into Categories/Pages
-- v1.5   202012-16   Nuntis, Converted to markdown & added to repository, moced all 'proposed' not implemented commands to end of document
+- v1.3   2020-08-13  Nuntis, added W & L for swing power clash, and DEBUG mode
+- v1.2   2020-07-03  Nuntis, added B?
+- v1.1   2020-07-02  AnFive / Nuntis
+- v1.0   2020-06-28  AnFive

 ### Background
 The Arduino Serial communication allows transmitting characters.
 The communication is stateless.